8: Correspondence Analysis (CA)

 Figure 4: An annotated CA of the Doubs fish data.
 Points are sites, coloured from the source (dark) to the mouth (yellow).
 Green crosses are species, labelled where they sit away from the crowded centre.
 The black cross marks the centroid (the average composition).
 CA1 orders sites along the river, as the arrow shows.

-• CA1 carries 51.5% of the inertia, far more than any other axis, so it is the dominant pattern.
+• CA1 accounts for 51.5% of the inertia, far more than any other axis, so it is the dominant pattern.

 • The sites line up along CA1 in river order.
-Source sites sit at one end and mouth sites at the other, so CA1 recovers the upstream-to-downstream sequence from species composition alone.
+Source sites lie at one end and mouth sites at the other, so CA1 recovers the upstream-to-downstream sequence from species composition alone.

 • The species split into two faunas.
-The cool upper river holds brown trout (Satr), grayling (Thth), bullhead (Cogo), and minnow (Phph); the warmer lower river holds bream (Abbr), silver bream (Blbj), ruffe (Gyce), and eel (Anan).
-A site’s colour predicts which group it carries.
+The cool upper river has brown trout (Satr), grayling (Thth), bullhead (Cogo), and minnow (Phph); the warmer lower river has bream (Abbr), silver bream (Blbj), ruffe (Gyce), and eel (Anan).
+A site’s colour predicts which group occurs there.

-• CA1 is therefore the primary river gradient, the same upstream-to-downstream gradient that the PCA of the environmental data recovered, now read through the fish rather than the measurements.
-The envfit arrows added below confirm it: elevation and oxygen point towards the trout end, distance from source and discharge towards the lowland end.
+• CA1 is therefore the primary river gradient, the same upstream-to-downstream gradient that the PCA of the environmental data recovered, now seen through the fish rather than the measurements.
+The envfit arrows added below confirm it.
+Elevation and oxygen point towards the trout end, and distance from source and discharge towards the lowland end.

-• CA2 (12.4%) is a weaker, harder-to-read contrast.
+• CA2 (12.4%) is a weaker, harder-to-interpret contrast.
 As the arch discussion below shows, much of it is a geometric by-product of the strong first axis rather than a separate ecological gradient.

 Below I provide biplots with site and species scores for four selected species (Figure 5).
-The bubble size on the site scores scales with the observed abundance of the selected species: the larger the bubble, the greater the abundance at that site.
+The bubble size on the site scores scales with the observed abundance of the selected species, so the larger the bubble, the greater the abundance at that site.
 The species point is a weighted-average position, or centre of abundance, not a literal maximum from which abundance must decrease evenly in every direction.
-The plots are augmented with response surfaces created using the ordisurf() function.
-This function fits models to predict the abundance of the species Salmo trutta fario (Brown Trout), Scardinius erythrophthalmus (Rudd), Telestes souffia (Souffia, or Western Vairone), and Cottus gobio (Bullhead) using a Generalised Additive Model (GAM) of the Correspondence Analysis (CA) site scores on axes 1, and 2 as the predictor variables.
-The response surfaces illustrate where the species are most abundant and the direction of their response.
+I augment the plots with response surfaces from the ordisurf() function.
+This function fits models to predict the abundance of the species Salmo trutta fario (Brown Trout), Scardinius erythrophthalmus (Rudd), Telestes souffia (Souffia, or Western Vairone), and Cottus gobio (Bullhead) using a Generalised Additive Model (GAM) of the Correspondence Analysis (CA) site scores on axes 1 and 2 as the predictor variables.
+The response surfaces show where the species are most abundant and the direction of their response.

 I used the envfit() function to project biplot arrows for the continuous environmental variables into the ordination space.
 Each arrow points in the direction of the maximum increase of the variable.
 The length of the arrow is proportional to the correlation between the variable and the ordination axes.
 The significance of the correlation is tested by permutation, with significant vectors shown in red.
 The environmental variables are the same as those used in the PCA.